Metadata View

 Makernote Tags

-The Exif standard defines a Makernote tag, which allows camera manufacturers to place any custom format metadata in the file.
-This is used increasingly by camera manufacturers to store a myriad of camera settings not listed in the Exif standard, such as shooting modes, post-processing settings, serial number, focusing modes, etc. but this tag format is proprietary and manufacturer specific.
+The Exif standard defines a Makernote tag, which allows camera manufacturers to store custom metadata fields in the file.
+This is used by many camera manufacturers to store a myriad of camera settings not listed in the Exif standard, such as shooting modes, post-processing settings, serial number, focusing modes, etc. But the specifications of these custom fields is often proprietary and manufacturer specific.

-You can review embedded Makernote information for the selected image in this sidebar tab.
-The Makernote Viewer is purely informational: nothing you do with it will cause any change to the Makernote sections.
+You can review manufacturer-specific metadata for the selected image in the Makernote sidebar tab.
+The Makernote Viewer is purely informational – it cannot be used to change any of the Makernote data.

-The Metadata View From Right Sidebar Displaying Markernote Information
+The Metadata View from the Right Sidebar Displaying Markernote Information

 IPTC Tags